riceo/users/README.md

 Description
 ===========

-Creates users from a databag search.
+Creates users and groups from a databag search.

+My fork implements the ability to automatically assign a group ID to new groups, and creates any groups that users should be members of if they don't already exist.

 Requirements
 ============